FarcasDavid/CryptoMarket/README.md

 Local Data Storage: All price changes and historical data are saved using Realm, allowing you to access this data even when offline.

 ## Technologies Used
-UIKit: Core UI development framework for the app.
+UIKit: Core UI development framework for the app.\n
 CryptoAPI: Local API for fetching real-time cryptocurrency data.
 Realm: Local database for persistent storage of price data.